hsj71/NSkills/PracticeCode/codeDay3.md

 ## new problem 5 Minimum Distance to the Target Element
 ```
-.
-Minimum Distance to the Target Element
+.Minimum Distance to the Target Element
 Given an integer array nums (0-indexed) and two integers target and start, find an index i such that nums[i] == target and abs(i - start) is minimized.
 Note that abs(x) is the absolute value of x.

 Return abs(i - start).